Slow Cooker Potato Leek Soup

 - Transfer the leeks to a colander with a slotted spoon and give them one more good rinse under cool running water.
 Now your leeks are ready to be cooked.

-How To Make Potato Soup In A Slowcooker
+How To Make Slowcooker Leek and Potato Soup

 Step 1: Saute leeks.
 In a pan (or directly in your slow cooker if it has a saute function), melt the butter over medium-low heat.
 Add the leeks and saute until soft and translucent (but not browned).
 Then, add them to the slow cooker.

 Step 2: Slow cook ingredients.
-Add the potatoes, 3 cups of milk, chicken stock, salt, and pepper, and slow cook on low heat for 4 hours or until the potatoes are soft and easy to pierce with a fork.
+Add the potatoes, 3 cups of milk (reserve 1 cup for later), chicken stock, salt, and pepper, and slow cook on low heat for 4 hours or until the potatoes are soft and easy to pierce with a fork.

 Step 3: Add slurry and thicken.
-Whisk the rest of the milk with the cornstarch until well blended.
-Add mixture to the soup and continue to cook on low heat for additional 10 minutes, or until soup is thickened. * I pour the soup into a stockpot to do this on the stovetop over medium-low heat right before serving.
+Whisk the rest of the reserved cold milk with the cornstarch until well blended.
+Add mixture to the soup and continue to cook on low heat for an additional 10 minutes, or until soup is thickened. * I pour the soup into a stockpot to do this on the stovetop over medium-low heat right before serving.
 Gently smash the potatoes until they become creamy with bits of potatoes remaining.
+You can also use an immersion blender for this and blend to your desired texture.
+I just blend lightly and leave some chunks of potatoes.
+We prefer a more hearty, not creamy, soup.

 Step 4: Add toppings and serve.
 Ladle into deep bowls and top with crumbled bacon and your favorite toppings.
 Enjoy!